What Is UI Design?

 UI design layer 4: Templates

-The example up until now we've been looking at what could be described as a "product detail view" template that would look very similar when any other product is viewed.
+The example we've been looking at so far could be described as a "product detail view" template that would look very similar when any other product is viewed.

 Another UI template is the category template, shown here: